northeastern-rc/rc-public-documentation/docs/source/runningjobs/debuggingjobs.md

 ## Interactive Job Session

-Explain how to start an interactive job session with the `salloc` command, which allows users to interact with their job and troubleshoot issues in real-time directly.
+Explain how to start an interactive job session with the `salloc` command, allowing users to interact directly with their job and troubleshoot issues in real time.

 :::{code} bash
 salloc --nodes=1 --time=01:00:00 --account=myaccount